matthias-reis/aithir.de/_content/storylines/world-2.md

 ## Savings in the Heating Sector

 The major step here is not the switch of technologies.
-Especially with our bulidings, we can also achieve a lot by saving energy.
+Especially with our buildings, we can also achieve a lot by saving energy.

-Saving energy in heating does not mean, we have to live in the cold from now on and everyone whose livingroom has more than 19 degrees is a climate change denier.
+Saving energy in heating does not mean, we have to live in the cold from now on and everyone whose living room has more than 19 degrees is a climate change denier.
 No. Savings come from better insulation.

 At the moment, the range is wide.
 While a typical old building needs 250